GLYCAM-Web/gmml2/README.md

 ```
 For other linux distros, please follow the instructions for the package managment software included with your system.

-Please note that swig 4.0.2 must be installed from [their website](https://www.swig.org/download.html).
-Just kidding, most current linux distros already have `swig4.0` available right out of the box.
+Most linux distros have swig 4.0.
+Otherwise swig 4.0.2 must be installed from [their website](https://www.swig.org/download.html).

 ### Contributing to GMML

-If you want to contribute to `gmml` you will also need to install the following packages:
+If you want to contribute to `gmml2` you will also need to install the following packages:

 * `clang-tidy-15`
 * `shellcheck`